lutherdev/AD-Task-3.2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-Description of the project in details.
+A setup for using Docker, integrating MongoDB and Postgre in containers.
+While also using env for data security with an extension of phpdotenv for loading and passing of env values.

 ### Key Components

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

+- Environment Configuration
+- Authentication in Postgre
-- Authentication & Authorization
+- MongoDB & PostgreSQL integration
-- CRUD Operations for Invetory System
+- Docker Environment
+- Handlers

 ### Technology